netpedro-com/gatsby-source-odoo/README.md

 ## Motivation

 This plugin was created to generate my personal static website (<https://www.pedrovagner.com>).
 It uses Odoo (<https://github.com/odoo>) as a CMS (Content Management System).
-I'm very satisfied with the final result, it was a great achievement that I'm really proud of, and very happy to share with anyone.
+I'm very satisfied with the final result, it was a great achievement that I'm really proud of, and very happy to share it with everyone.

 ## Contribution